tastethedream/gdg_kotlin_course/notes/App_Architechture.md

 To implement `ViewModel` in your app, extend the `ViewModel` class, which is from the architecture components library, and store app data within that class.

+## The LifeCycle of a ViewModel

+The framework keeps the `ViewModel` alive as long as the scope of the activity or fragment is alive.
+A `ViewModel` is not destroyed if its owner is destroyed for a configuration change, such as screen rotation.
+The new instance of the owner reconnects to the existing ViewModel instance, as illustrated by the following diagram:

+![lifecycle of a viewModel] ()